Skip to main content

 Live engine numbers

-Across 5 chains and 33 protocol-specific classifiers.
-Every number on this page is computed from the live database once a day — no marketing rounding, no aspirational figures.
+Across 5 chains and 34 protocol-specific classifiers.
+Every number on this page is refreshed from aggregate engine output once a day, with no marketing rounding and no aspirational figures.

 disposals matched